markdenardo/elementary/docs/guides/Making_Sound.md

 # Making Sound 101

 Ok, you're sold.
-You've read the website, seen the introductory video, you've already run `npm install`, got your text editor open and– wait, "I'm brand new to writing audio DSP!" you might think.
+You've read the website, seen the introductory video, you've already run `npm install`, gotten your text editor open, and... you remember that you're brand new to writing DSP.
 This is the guide for you.

 The first thing to know is that you're at the beginning of what might be a long and wonderful journey into the field of audio signal processing.
 There's a lot to learn and plenty of ways